 Music is taught with an integrated approach; listening, analysis, performance and composition are used in all lessons to bring the subject to life in a holistic way.
-Students have access to our Apple Mac IT suite, eight practice rooms all with Yamaha pianos, and our comprehensive host of classroom instruments including electric guitars, bass guitars and other contemporary instruments.
+Students have access to eight practice rooms all with Yamaha pianos, and our comprehensive host of classroom instruments including electric guitars, bass guitars and other contemporary instruments.

-Music A level students support the School's drama and theatre studies students in productions which take place throughout the School year; from providing musical elements of the shows to musical direction, advice or support, students will have the opportunity to be part of a professional production performed to the general public.
+Music A level students support the School's Drama and Theatre studies students in productions which take place throughout the School year; from providing musical elements of the shows to musical direction, advice or support, students will have the opportunity to be part of a professional production performed to the general public.

 Students regularly travel to concerts, musicals and other events during their two-year A level course, meeting artists wherever possible in order to enhance learning and inspire young composers.
+Students will be expected to be involved in the co-curricular ensembles (which include Orchestras, Jazz Bands, Choirs and Rock Bands).